coxhinkins

 • Cash Flow Statement: Inflows and outflows of cash during the reporting period.

-• KPIs: The KPIs are important performance metrics, such as stock turnover and gross margin percentage.
+• KPIs: The Key Performance Indicators (KPIs) are important performance metrics, such as stock turnover and gross profit margin percentage.

 How to Prepare Management Accounts?